Post-assault treatment of sexual assault victims: Post-assault social stigma, mistreatment and abuse

+The movie After the Hunt follows a student at Yale University who accuses a college professor of rape.
+Neither the student's nor teacher's version of events is presented as entirely credible.
+The film premiered at the 2025 Venice Film Festival.

 Many celebrities have publicly supported and contributed to making a difference on how victims of sexual assault are perceived.
-Law & Order: SVU actress Mariska Hargitay has dedicated her life to making a difference in society’s views.
+Law & Order: SVU actress Mariska Hargitay has dedicated her life to making a difference in society's views.
 After gaining her fame playing Olivia Benson, she began receiving letters from fans disclosing their sexual assault stories.
 This inspired her to start her own nonprofit titled Joyful Heart Foundation.
 This organization provides resources and support to survivors, while trying to change society's response to assault, and end the violence altogether.
 Hargitay puts an emphasis on the fact that anyone can be targeted, and, no matter who they are, they deserve to be treated the same.
 She stated that while the United States has made progress, we need to not put blame on the victims, no matter the gender.

 In many cultures, rape victims are at very high risk of suffering additional violence or threats of violence after the rape.
 These acts may be perpetrated by the rapist or by friends and relatives of the rapist as a way of preventing the victims from reporting the rape, of punishing them for reporting it, or of forcing them to withdraw the complaint.
 In addition, the relatives of the victim may threaten the victim as a punishment for "bringing shame" to the family.
 This is especially the case in cultures where female virginity is highly valued and considered mandatory before marriage; in extreme cases, rape victims are killed in honor killings.

 In some countries, girls and women who are raped are forced by their families to marry their rapist.
 A marriage is arranged because victims are deemed to have their "reputation" tarnished.
 There is extreme social stigma related to being the victim of rape and the loss of virginity.
 Marriage is claimed to be advantageous for both the victim—who does not remain unmarried and does not lose social status—and of the rapist, who avoids punishment.

 In 2012, the suicide of a 16-year-old Moroccan girl—who, after having been forced by her family to marry her rapist at the suggestion of the prosecutor, and who subsequently endured abuse by the rapist after they married—sparked protests from activists against the law which allows the rapist to marry the victim in order to escape criminal sanctions, and against this social practice which is common in Morocco.

 In 2016, the government of Turkey introduced legislation which would overturn a man's conviction for child sex assault if he married his victim.